This vegetable quinoa recipe makes a wonderful side dish or even a main course.

 Quinoa is incredible stuff.
 It’s so amazingly versatile, you can do just about anything with it.

-I’m basically doing the same thing I did when I converted to clean eating.
+I’m basically doing the same thing I did when I made the switch to clean eating.
 Letting things run out and replacing what I can with grain free options.
 It’s been an interesting change.
 My kitchen won’t become completely grain free because I won’t change Mini Chef’s diet while I’m trying something new out (again).
-But at least I’ll get down to the least tempting items.
+But all I’ll be left with are a few whole grain products.
 Items like whole grain pasta and brown rice.
-At that point, we’ll be able to comfortable coexist in the food department.
+At that point, we’ll be able to comfortably coexist in the food department.
 I’m actually looking forward to making the change completely.
 I think when you make a big change like that, it changes the way you live a little bit.
 I think that’s the hardest part.
 All those “routines” you get into that have to change.
 It’s not the food, it’s the way of doing things that I’m used to.
 That’s truly the hardest part of all of this.
 But I know it’s best for me at this point, so I’ll keep at it!

 - 2 cups dry quinoa